brookly-rob/The_DreamState_Architecture/README.md

 •NOTE: Inside your [AI's NAME] FOLDER, make a NEW FOLDER and name it "Core Build" Save your Core Unit Integration .json files to this new "Core Build" Folder.

-7. ASSEMBLY INTO THE FRAMEWORK DEPLOYMENT USING TRIADFORGE PRESTIGE:
+**7. ASSEMBLY INTO THE FRAMEWORK DEPLOYMENT USING TRIADFORGE PRESTIGE:**
 TriadForge Prestige has a display in the format of the Dynamo Triad Framework.
 At the top of each Core Module (Identity, Vector, Thread) select which unit you are loading.
 Drag the matching Core Unit Integration .json file from your "Core Build" Folder into the uploader and the file will slot into place in the display.
 Select the next unit and continue matching the .json files to their assigned unit until the framework is full.
 If you need to remove a core unit each one has its own eject button in the display.